Tinram/MySQL-Brute/README.md

 Brute force a MySQL user using a wordlist file.

-MySQL Brute was created for localhost account recovery: where the root account is inaccessible and an ordinary user password is lost.
+MySQL Brute was created for localhost account recovery:

++ root account inaccessible
++ mysqld not to be restarted in safe mode for root reset
++ ordinary user password is lost.

 PLESK-managed MySQL is a candidate.

 ## OS